CAP COURSE INFORMATION

 We complete a virtual assessment of your English and conversational comprehension.
 From this we identify any learning needs you may have and attempt to direct your pre-course learning to fill these gaps.

-Candidates then complete the two-week foundation which introduces nursing in New Zealand, local nursing best practice.
+Candidates then complete the two-week virtual foundation which introduces nursing in New Zealand, local nursing best practice.
 They also develop an understanding of our founding document, the Treaty of Waitangi, and cultural safety as understood within the New Zealand context.
-Theoretical competence is tested by the completion of several assessments and an open book examination.
+Theoretical competence is tested by the completion of several assessments and a MCQ examination.
 Timeliness and attention to detailed instructions is tested by opening and closing access to each assessment.

-When international travel is possible candidates travel to New Zealand and book their clinical assessment and practice testing, otherwise called objective structured clinical examination (OSCE), at our testing centre in Foxton.
-If they successfully pass all of the assessments in the foundation and the OSCEs they will proceed into preceptored clinical and /or work placement.
+After completion of the 2-week virtual foundation candidates book their clinical assessment and practice testing, otherwise called objective structured clinical examination (OSCE), at our testing centre in Foxton.
+If they successfully pass all of the assessments in the foundation and the OSCEs they will proceed into preceptored clinical placement.
 If they demonstrate safe, competent practice they will be referred for entry onto the register administered by the Nursing Council of New Zealand.

 We are testing competence to nurse New Zealand patients at a safe and competent level.
 We are not testing personality, ability to be good a employee or providing life skills training.